christopher-besch/homepage/src/articles/16_open_source/open_source.md

 Now at some time smart people created hardware that didn't just fulfil any single specific purpose.
 They invented the general purpose computer (the image on the right or above), a machine that executes an *executable*.
 An executable instructs the computer exactly what to do and is a form of *software*.
-And this is what your smartphone is:
-A joker card that performs different specific purposes depending on what software you execute on it.
+Your laptop is such a general purpose computer — a joker card that performs different specific purposes depending on what software you execute on it.
 You can't touch software, you can only touch the hardware you feed the software into.

-Though an executable is an abstract piece of data you can represent it using `0` and `1` characters.
+Though an executable is an abstract piece of data, you can represent it using `0` and `1` characters.
 This is such a truncated representation of an example executable:
 ```
 01111111 01000101 01001100 01000110 00000010 00000001